 The following questions are frequently asked by pre-health students.
-If you have additional questions, please email firstname.lastname@example.org.
+If you have additional questions, please contact the Office of Pre-Health Advising.

 What are the benefits of an Oxy education?

-- Excellent research opportunities for students to work closely with faculty who are leaders in their respective fields
+- Oxy offers excellent research opportunities for students to work closely with faculty who are leaders in their respective fields

 - Our focus is on educating undergraduate students.
-Without graduate students on campus to compete for resources and opportunities, our undergraduate students perform high quality research with faculty and take leadership roles.
+Without graduate students on campus to compete for resources and opportunities, our undergraduate students engage in high quality research with faculty and take on leadership roles.

-- Strong commitment from alumni who offer shadowing or volunteering opportunities to our prehealth students in a variety of medical specialties
+- There is a strong commitment from alumni who offer shadowing or volunteering opportunities to our pre-health students in a variety of medical specialties

 What kinds of extracurricular activities should I do?

 Actively engage yourself in activities that you care deeply about, on and off campus.
-You can start by investigating what types of clubs and organizations are active on campus and join the groups you are interested in.
+You can start by investigating what types of clubs and organizations are active on campus, and join the groups that interest you.
 You may even want to start a new club!
-You will find that Oxy has a rich tradition in community service, political activism, arts and sports.
-As a prehealth student, you will also need to participate in clinical shadowing and volunteering opportunities in the medical specialty that you plan to pursue.
-The level of commitment and the length of your service (or engagement) are more important than the number of activities you are affiliated with.
-When choosing activities, manage your time carefully and be careful not to over commit yourself.
+You will find that Oxy has a rich tradition in community service, political activism, arts, and sports.
+As a pre-health student, you will also need to participate in clinical shadowing and volunteering opportunities in the medical specialty that you plan to pursue.
+The level of commitment and the length of your service or engagement are more important than the number of activities you are affiliated with.
+When choosing activities, manage your time wisely and be careful not to over commit yourself.